Holiday pay, temporary workers and the need to get it right

 Sound familiar?
 Recruitment agencies invest a great deal of time and energy in talking with temporary workers about all manner of role-related issues, from job packages to relevant personal details.
 But does it feel like you’ve been hearing more from your temps of late?
 If so, they may have had questions for you, like the one above, about upcoming changes in legislation concerning the calculation of temporary workers’ holiday pay and rolled-up holiday pay.

 You’ll know that this has caused quite a stir all-round and involved a consultation process by the Government to discuss the issues with recruitment agencies.
 Now, with the rule shift going live in April, it’s vital that recruiters get their approach to the change in the legal landscape right.
-Having appropriate processes and the right recruitment payroll software in place to manage the complexities will be key, but first let’s review what’s going on and why.
+Having appropriate processes and the right recruitment agency payroll software in place to manage the complexities will be key, but first let’s review what’s going on and why.

 The background: Harpur Trust vs. Brazel